 Seed Saving Basics

-Seed saving is just what it sounds like: collecting and saving the seeds that your garden plants naturally grow so that they can be replanted later.
+Seed saving is just what it sounds like: collecting and saving the seeds from your gardens plants so that they can be replanted later.
 Of course, plants reproduce themselves by seed all the time without human intervention.
 Every gardener knows that weeds don’t need any help sowing their own seeds all over our yards!
 The art of seed saving is simply harnessing this natural process to suit our own human goals.

 But many people who might want to try saving their own seeds have no idea where to start.
-Given that many of us grew up without access to a garden or gardening mentors, that’s certainly understandable.
+Given that many of us grew up without access to a garden or gardening mentors.
 We’re here to demystify the process and help you get started, no matter where you’re starting from.

 Why Save Seeds?